-Based on ten years of research and clinical practice that I at Medical conducted Harvard School. have the groundbreaking program presented in this book is the only drug-free program scientifically proven to conquer insomnia.
+Based on ten years of research and clinical practice that I have conducted at Harvard Medical School, the groundbreaking program presented in this book is the only drug-free program scientifically proven to conquer insomnia.
 The results are extraordinary: 100 percent of insomnia patients report improved sleep and 75 percent become normal sleepers as a result of this program; improved sleep is seen to be maintained or even enhanced at long-term follow-up; and insomniacs fall asleep faster using this program than using sleeping pills.